billpratt/docker-azure-workshop/deploy-docker-swarm.md

 **Get your subscription Id**

+    az account list

-Type the command below.
-This will print out a JSON block showing the accounts you are currently logged into.
+This will print out a JSON block similar to the below one showing the accounts you are currently logged into.
 The subscription id is found in the **id** field.

-    az account list
+    [
+        {
+            "cloudName": "AzureCloud",
+            "id": ".....",
+            "isDefault": true,
+            "name": "Free Trial",
+            "state": "Enabled",
+            "tenantId": "....",
+            "user": {
+            "name": "....",
+            "type": "user"
+            }
+        }
+    ]

 **Confirm your Azure Subscription**